-To facilitate the forthcoming Revaluation, new systems for the analysis of rentals across the retail, office and industrial sectors were developed during the year.
-Additionally processes allowing the automatic population of the draft Revaluation Roll have been implemented for 'bulk category' subjects.
+To facilitate the 2023 Revaluation, new systems for the analysis of rentals across the retail, office and industrial sectors were developed during the year.

+Additionally processes allowing the more efficient authorisation and the subsequent automatic population of the draft Revaluation Roll were implemented for almost all subjects.

-The redevelopment of NDR systems to accommodate the forthcoming NDR reforms is an ongoing focus for our ICT staff.
-See above regarding progress in relation to expansion of the valuations available, and the future provision of 'comparable' rental property lists, at the SAA portal.
+The redevelopment of NDR systems to accommodate NDR reforms remains an ongoing focus for our ICT staff.
+Whilst the expansion of the portal valuations and the provision of rented property lists at the SAA portal occupied a great deal of time up until the publication of the Roll, focus thereafter shifted to a redevelopment of our proposal (appeal) handling system, to allow us to process proposals in line with new legislation.

 Our Electoral Management System was upgraded several times throughout the year to provide functionality improvements and ensure continued compliance with requirements.
+The latest change introduced functionality in relation to Voter Authority Certificates.
+Our team continue to liaise with the supplier regularly.

 We have continued to participate in the Scottish Assessors' web portal's Project Management Committee, Project Team and Working Groups to enhance the site (www.saa.gov.uk).
+In addition to a wider range of portal valuations, and rented property lists, a great deal of work was done to allow users the ability to submit proposals online, along with the necessary supporting evidence.
+A bulk submission system has also been launched for users with larger portfolios.